Secure Anonymous Conferencing in Quantum Networks: Introduction

-We define protocols with different anonymity requirements.
+We define protocols that accomplish the described task with different anonymity requirements.
 In particular, an anonymous conference key agreement (ACKA) protocol reveals the participants' identities to each participant and provides them with the same conference key.
 Beyond that, in a fully-anonymous conference key agreement (fully-ACKA) protocol we require that only the sender knows the number and identities of the receivers, while each receiver is only aware of their role.
-In both ACKA and fully-ACKA protocols the participants' identities (and the conference key) are unknown to the remaining parties in the network and to a potential eavesdropper controlling the network.
+In both ACKA and fully-ACKA protocols the participants' identities (and the conference key) are unknown to the remaining parties in the network and to a potential eavesdropper controlling the network and the quantum source.

-A fully-ACKA protocol could be used by a whistle-blower (the sender) within a company or institution, who wants to expose some illicit activity to some of the company's board members (the receivers).
+A fully-ACKA protocol could be used by a whistle-blower (the sender) within a company, who wants to expose an illicit activity to some of the company's managers (the receivers).
 The fully-ACKA protocol would ensure the anonymity of sender and receivers, thus protecting them from potential reprisals.
-Alternatively, an ACKA protocol could be employed by an intelligence agency to send secret messages to undercover agents (the receivers) in an hostile environment.
+Alternatively, an ACKA protocol could be employed by journalists to send reports from an area with limited freedom of press.

 We distinguish three features characterizing the security of ACKA and fully-ACKA protocols.
 Specifically, the protocol must be \emph{CKA-secure}, which means that the established conference key is identical for all participants, uniformly distributed and unknown to anybody else (as in standard CKA \cite{CKAreview,CKAbook}).
 The protocol must also be \emph{anonymous}, in the sense that the identity of each participant must be kept secret from a subset of parties, depending on the required level of anonymity.
 Finally, the protocol must be \emph{integrous}, that is, the identities of the sender and of the chosen receivers are correctly assigned and communicated.